Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The theoretical templates of the compact binary inspiral follow from insertion of the previous solutions for the 3.5PN-accurate orbital frequency and phase into the binary's two polarization waveforms $h_+$ and $h_\times$ defined with respect to a choice of two polarization vectors $\bm{P}=(P_i)$ and $\bm{Q}=(Q_i)$ orthogonal to the direction $\bm{N}$ of the observer; see Eqs.~\eqref{hpc}.
+Besides the chirp described by Eqs. \eqref{xtau}--\eqref{phix}, it is also important to compute the wave amplitude, in view of the data analysis of LISA \citep{HM1, HM2}.
+For instance it has been shown that using the full waveform information for LISA will yield substantial improvements (with respect to the ``restricted post-Newtonian waveform'') of the angular resolution and the estimation of the luminosity distance of super-massive black hole binaries \citep{AISS07, AISSV07, TS08}.
+We also require the wave amplitude for high-accuracy comparisons with numerical relativity (see e.g. \citealt{Boyle07,BTB11,BAPS20}).

-Our convention for the two polarization vectors is that they form with $\bm{N}$ a right-handed triad, and that $\bm{P}$ and $\bm{Q}$ lie along the major and minor axis, respectively, of the projection onto the plane of the sky of the circular orbit.
-This means that $\bm{P}$ is oriented toward the orbit's \emph{ascending node} -- namely the point $\mathcal{N}$ at which the orbit intersects the plane of the sky and the bodies are moving \emph{toward} the observer located in the direction $\bm{N}$.
-The ascending node is also chosen for the origin of the orbital phase $\phi$.
-We denote by $i$ the inclination angle between the direction of the detector $\bm{N}$ as seen from the binary's center-of-mass, and the normal to the orbital plane (we always suppose that the normal is right-handed with respect to the sense of motion, so that $0\leqslant i\leqslant \pi$).
-We use the shorthands $c_i\equiv\cos i$ and $s_i\equiv\sin i$ for the cosine and sine of the inclination angle.
+The two polarization waveforms defined by Eq.~\eqref{hpc}\footnote{For the choice of polarization vectors we adopt the following: $\bm{P}$ and $\bm{Q}$ lie along the major and minor axis, respectively, of the projection onto the plane of the sky of the binary's orbit.
+Thus $\bm{P}$ is oriented toward the orbit's \emph{ascending node} -- namely the point $\mathcal{N}$ at which the orbit intersects the plane of the sky and the bodies are moving \emph{toward} the observer located in the direction $\bm{N}$.
+The ascending node for the particle 1 is chosen for the origin of the phase $\psi$.
+The inclination angle $i$ is between the direction of the detector $\bm{N}$ as seen from the binary's center-of-mass, and the normal to the orbital plane (supposed to be right-handed with respect to the sense of motion, so that $0\leqslant i\leqslant \pi$). } are decomposed, at leading order in the distance $R$ to the binary (in radiative coordinates), onto the basis of spin-weighted spherical harmonics following Eq.~\eqref{spinw}.
+The spherical modes are the coefficients in this decomposition and can be evaluated either from the angular integration \eqref{decomp}, or from the relations \eqref{inv}--\eqref{UV} giving them directly in terms of the radiative moments $\dU_L$ and $\dV_L$.

-We shall include in $h_+$ and $h_\times$ all the harmonics, besides the dominant one at twice the orbital frequency, consistent with the 3PN approximation~\cite{BIWW96, ABIQ04, BFIS08}.
-In Section~\ref{sec:sphharm} we shall give all the modes $(\ell,m)$ in a spherical-harmonic decomposition of the waveform, and shall extend the dominant quadrupole mode $(2,2)$ at 3.5PN order~\cite{FMBI12}.
-The post-Newtonian terms are ordered by means of the frequency-related variable $x=(\frac{G m \Omega}{c^3})^{2/3}$; to ease the notation we pose

-Note that the post-Newtonian coefficients will involve the logarithm $\ln x$ starting at 3PN order; see Eq.~\eqref{hPNgen}.
-They depend on the binary's phase $\phi$, explicitly given at 3.5PN order by Eq.~\eqref{phix}, through the very useful auxiliary phase variable $\psi$ that is ``distorted by tails''~\cite{BS93, ABIQ04} and reads